 Parallels Virtual Automation provides you with an effective tool - Parallels Transporter - for a fast and reliable migration from a physical server to a Container.
-Migration of a stand-alone physical server to a Container may be useful for a server using its available resources only partially, as the usage of the resources on the physical server hosting Containers is distributed efficiently among the Containers.
-Therefore the physical server is never idle at the same time allotting the Containers enough resources to operate.
-You can benefit from the physical server to Container migration by:
+Migration of a stand-alone physical server to a virtual environment may be useful for a server using its available resources only partially, as the usage of the resources on the physical server hosting virtual environments is distributed efficiently among the virtual environments.
+Therefore the physical server is never idle at the same time allotting the virtual environments enough resources to operate.
+You can benefit from the physical server to virtual environment migration by:

 - Cutting down administrative and operations costs.
-Decreasing the number of physical servers under management reduces administrative overhead, as well as rack space, power, and hardware replacement costs. - Reducing downtime costs.
-Container allows you to back up your production environment, which can be rapidly deployed in the event of a system failure. - Optimizing resource utilization.
+Decreasing the number of physical servers under management reduces administrative overhead, as well as rack space, power, and hardware replacement costs. - Reducing downtime costs. virtual environment allows you to back up your production environment, which can be rapidly deployed in the event of a system failure. - Optimizing resource utilization.
 Each server under management is fully used; its resources are not wasted. - Improving standardization.
 Deployment of standard hardware allows for improved security and reliability across your organization's network as well as the streamlined management that virtual infrastructure brings.